olinjs/olinjs/classes/class10/README.md

 For lots of popular frameworks, there are often lots of people who have created excellent walkthroughts of the framework.
 They (often) do a good job of taking the listener through a logical explanation of the framework, building on top of content previously explained, and showing how you can build an actual application with the framework.
 These can, however, take some time to go through, cost money, and depending on your skill/ familiarity they can feel too fast or slow.

 ###Sample Apps
+There are applications that are written specifically as example applications to show how to put an application together with actual functionallity

-If the framework is popular enough, it likely has hundreds of applications that have been written in the framework.
-Many of these are public and open source.
+If the framework is popular enough, it likely also has hundreds of actual applications that have been written in the framework and are publically available.
 All these can be sources of learning from experts who likely are very familiar with the framework.
 They can, however, be very hard to dig through and are by no means necessarily well done or structured so you shouldn't take them as the only or best way to use the framework.
-Additionally, there are applications